Official 2026 Chargeback FAQ

 While banks may occasionally decline to file a chargeback if the reason the customer gives is clearly illegitimate, they will usually err on the side of the customer if there's any room for interpretation.

 When a chargeback is granted, the bank issues a provisional credit to the customer and contacts the merchant’s acquiring bank to notify them of the chargeback.
-The acquiring bank will then take the appropriate funds from the merchant's account, including the transaction amount, which is returned to the issuing bank, and the chargeback fee.
+The acquiring bank will then take the appropriate funds from the merchant's account.
+This includes the transaction amount, which is returned to the issuing bank, and the chargeback fee.

 If the merchant accepts the chargeback, ignores it, or fails to contest it with the right evidence, the chargeback will be finalized and the provisional status of the credit issued to the customer will be lifted, fully reversing the transaction under dispute.